- The pyramid of Kukulkan in Chichen Itza

 Day 10 Palenque-Kohunlich via Chicanna

-Depart for your two-night stay at Kohunlich, pausing to explore the ruins of Chicanna.
+Depart for your two-night stay at Kohunlich, pausing to explore the ruins of Chicanna (270 miles, six hours).
 This intimate site features intricate carvings on unique low-rise architecture, with the ‘House of the Serpent Mouth’, believed to represent a doorway to the underworld.

 Day 11 Kohunlich